 Some notable amendments to the June 2019 hemp bill include:

-The New York State Department of Agriculture and Markets has authority to regulate the production, processing, packaging, and labeling of hemp extract products sold in New York State.
+- The New York State Department of Agriculture and Markets has the authority to regulate the production, processing, packaging, and labeling of hemp extract products sold in New York State.

 New York CBD Possession Limits